 Meghan: What is your favorite Halloween tradition?

-Meghan: What/who is your favorite horror monster or villain?
+Meghan: What is your favorite horror or Halloween-themed song?

 Meghan: Which horror novel unsettled you the most?

 CRR: There are two classic Occult novels by the same author team that keep me up at night.
 The First is The Cabinet of Curiosities by Douglas Preston and Lincoln Child.
 FBI Agent Pendergast chases a madman who mutilates his victims via dissection.
 The Second is one of my all-time favorite books, Still Life with Crows.
 Killer in a small town who disappears without a trace.